Maria Carmela Annosi

 She is responsible for the following courses at WUR: Organizational Behavior & Business Management and Technology and Business model innovation.
 Her research activities focus on institutional mechanisms providing successful inducements to individual behavioral change (institutions affecting actions) within the organization.
 She also studies the strategies (mechanisms and processes) used by actors (individual or firms) to change institutional arrangement rather than just comply with it, also exploring the influence of social mechanisms on actors’ motivation to initiate an institutional change and their cognitive abilities to drive it (actors and actions affecting institutions)

 Bert Kohlmann was born in Barranquilla, Colombia.
-He grew up in Mexico-City, where he studied biology (and received the “Lázaro Cárdenas” national prize for his studies), his masters degree was done in Germany on environmental management and biosphere reserve establishment, and studied his doctorate in Australia on environmental population genetics.
+He grew up in Mexico City, where he studied biology (and received the “Lázaro Cárdenas” national prize for his studies), his master's degree was done in Germany on environmental management and biosphere reserve establishment and studied his doctorate in Australia on environmental population genetics.

 He has been working at EARTH University since 1992.
-During this time he chaired the Chagaspace project, the first Latin American experiment conducted in space, where blocking agents were derived from tropical plants against the vital enzymes of Trypanosoma cruzi, causal agent of Chagas disease.
-In conjunction with NASA he wrote for the general public the book "Costa Rica from Space", studying macroecological changes taking place in the country for a period of 20 years.
+During this time he chaired the Chagaspace project, the first Latin American experiment conducted in space, where blocking agents were derived from tropical plants against the vital enzymes of Trypanosoma cruzi, the causal agent of Chagas disease.
+In conjunction with NASA, he wrote for the general public the book "Costa Rica from Space", studying macroecological changes taking place in the country for a period of 20 years.
 This book was the first textbook written on the subject of space photography interpretation, for which he received the Public Merit Medal from NASA; the book was also sent to the New Library of Alexandria, Egypt, by the Costa Rican government, in order to represent the country.

 He is at present developing a bioindicator system using invertebrates for estimating tropical soil quality, as well as developing climate change models for Costa Rica.
-He teaches also international courses on biodiversity, climate change, and environmental management to students from the UNESCO, the Alexander von Humboldt Foundation, and the German Society for International Cooperation (GIZ) programmes.
+He teaches also international courses on biodiversity, climate change, and environmental management to students from UNESCO, the Alexander von Humboldt Foundation, and the German Society for International Cooperation (GIZ) programs.

 Dr. Kohlmann was named Associate Researcher of the National Biodiversity Institute (INBio) of Costa Rica, in recognition of his more than twenty years of studying the Costa Rican flora and fauna.
-He has also been named permanent member of the Costa Rican National Norm Committee for Energy Efficiency and Secretary of the Joint Pesticide Biomonitoring Committee of the International Atomic Energy Agency (IAEA) and the Food and Agriculture Organization (FAO).
+He has also been named a permanent member of the Costa Rican National Norm Committee for Energy Efficiency and Secretary of the Joint Pesticide Biomonitoring Committee of the International Atomic Energy Agency (IAEA) and the Food and Agriculture Organization (FAO).
 Dr. Kohlmann has published three books and more than eighty book chapters and papers.
-He has also directed sixty Ph.D., M.Sc., B.Sc. and B.Agr. theses.
+He has also directed sixty Ph.D., M.Sc., B.Sc., and B.Agr. theses.

 Hernán Palau is an Agricultural Engineer and Master in Food and Agribusiness Program.
 Currently, he is Professor at the Agribusiness Chair and SubDirector of the Master in Agribusiness at the School of Agronomy, UBA, Argentina.
-He is researcher Cat III at the University of Buenos Aires and is part of IFAMA since 2002.
-The professional profile has 20 years of experience in different branches of the Argentine food system and in Latin America, with broad criteria due to interdisciplinary training and intervention at private, public, and academic levels.
+He is a researcher cat.
+III at the University of Buenos Aires and is part of IFAMA since 2002.
+His professional profile has 20 years of experience in different branches of the Argentine food system and in Latin America, with broad criteria due to interdisciplinary training and intervention at private, public, and academic levels.

-Experience in the private sector is based on advisory and management activities of third-party and family farming companies, as well as consulting at the organizational level, both in strategic planning and in the creation of new organizational designs.
+His experience in the private sector is based on advisory and management activities of third-party and family farming companies, as well as consulting at the organizational level, both in strategic planning and in the creation of new organizational designs.
 The linkage with the public sector goes through both, direct actions and intervention of agribusiness sectors/systems, the formulation of strategic plans, commercial plans of clusters and groups of farmers through participatory workshops, or formulation of projects to support competitiveness, and in the design and participation of projects of public intervention or applied research.